Sitecore/Cloud-SDK/packages/personalize/README.md

 # personalize

-This package provides browser- and server-side functions to run personalization in your app.
+This package provides browser- and server-side functions to run personalizations in your app.
 Personalization is for showing the most relevant content to your users.

-## Prerequisites

-To use the Sitecore Cloud SDK, you need an XM Cloud project.
-This project has to be created from the [XM Cloud foundation template](https://github.com/sitecorelabs/xmcloud-foundation-head) and deployed on XM Cloud.

-The foundation template contains an XM Cloud JSS Next.js app.
-You use the Sitecore Cloud SDK in this app.
-To be able to use the Sitecore Cloud SDK, you need JSS version 21.6.0 or newer.

 ## Installation